illegitimate-egg/illegitimate-egg/README.md

   </samp>
 </p>

-Wsg, I write software on occaision.
+Wsg, I write software on occasion.
 The problem without about is pages is that you have to know things about yourself.

 <table width="960px">
 <tr>